 - 1. Private Streets - a.
-Amended the definition of private street in TMC 17.04.385 to read:

-"Private street" means a privately owned and maintained vehicular access serving property, which is provided for by an access tract, easement, or other legal means.
+Amended the definition of private street in TMC 17.04.385 to read: - "Private street" means a privately owned and maintained vehicular access serving property, which is provided for by an access tract, easement, or other legal means. - b.

-- b.
 Amendments to the Tumwater Development Guide (See Attachment C Development Guide Amendments Staff Report). - 2.
 Permitted uses for planned unit development: - a.
 Added "planned unit developments" as a permitted use in the Manufactured Home Park (MHP) zone district. - b.
-Removed Single-family detached dwellings as part of a planned unit development as a permitted use from the Multifamily Family Medium (MFM) zone district. - c.
-Removed "Single-family detached dwellings and duplexes are permitted only as part of a PUD planned unit development overlay as regulated by
+Removed Single-family detached dwellings as part of a planned unit development as a permitted use from the Multifamily Family Medium (MFM) zone district.

-TMC Chapter 18.36 if the site to be developed has more than one zone district" as a permitted use from the Multifamily Family High (MFH) zone district.
+c.
+Removed "Single-family detached dwellings and duplexes are permitted only as part of a PUD planned unit development overlay as regulated by TMC Chapter 18.36 PUD Planned Unit Development Overlay if the site to be developed has more than one zone district" as a permitted use from the Multifamily Family High (MFH) zone district.

 - d.
 Added "planned unit developments not including residential uses" as a permitted use in the Airport Related Industry (ARI) zone district. - 3.
-Substantially revised TMC 18.36 PUD Planned Unit Development Overlay.
+Substantially revised TMC Chapter 18.36 PUD Planned Unit Development Overlay.
 Amendments included the following: - a.
-Changed the name of the chapter from PUD Planned Unit Development Overlay to PUD Planned Unit Development. - b.
-Updated the intent section to establish a clear list of tangible benefits to be provided by a planned unit development to the City and the public in exchange for flexibility addressing in zoning regulations.
+Changed the name of the chapter from PUD Planned Unit Development Overlay to PUD Planned Unit Development.

+Based on input from the development community, staff updated the intent section to establish a clear list of tangible benefits to be provided by a planned unit development to the City and the public in exchange for flexibility addressing in zoning regulations and addressed how the scale of the project affects the number of tangible benefits required for a planned unit development.
+See Appendix A - Tangible Benefits and Flexibility.